• Skip to primary navigation

 • Prawns are also known as shrimp depending on what country you live in

 • Use cooked prawns.
-I do recommend using cooked prawns, those are pink in colour and very easy to work with.
+I do recommend using cooked prawns, which are pink in colour and very easy to work with.
 Unlike the raw ones, they don't require cooking or deveining and are overall convenient and ready to eat

 • The mango should be soft, this is not only ripe but also super sweet in taste.
 You won't need to add any sweetener to compensate.